 Norma Whalley in about 1900.
 Postcard in the author’s collection

 Norma Whalley’s identity seems to have been deliberately obscured.
 There is nothing to verify that she was Australian at all, except her word.
 Perhaps like Saharet she wished to obscure a humble birth, or maybe an impetuous marriage gone wrong or an embarrassing parent.
 What better way to stay in command of one’s destiny than create an interesting but deceased father on the other side of the world!
+Perhaps the confusion also relates to our understanding of nationality today as opposed to then.
+In the late nineteenth century, a person born in the colony of New South Wales was just as likely to think of themselves as British – Australia not becoming self-governing until 1901.

 After her successful season in New York, in January 1898 she returned to London on the S.S.
 St Louis with Studholme and some of the other Gaiety company members.
 Later contracted to George Lederer, she was back in New York again by March 1899, performing in The Man in the Moon, “a spectacular fantasy in three acts.”
 It ran successfully for some months at the New York Theatre, although not everyone was enthused with its four-hour running time or her performance (see Brooklyn Life, 10 June 1899 for example).
 Her involvement in this production came to a sudden end when she was dismissed for breaking character and chatting to a friend or admirer in the audience, during a performance in late September.
 But within a month, she had teamed up with Walter Jones, a popular “tramp “comedian, touring cities in the US.
 The partnership was both personal and professional, but it too came to a sudden end in July 1900 when Jones suddenly left to marry a wealthy widow.
 Nevertheless, her popularity was at its height by mid 1900 and for the first time she mentioned her Australian birth to inquisitive US journalists.